openstack/rally/doc/source/quick_start/gates.rst

 As a rule, this directory contains only **{projectname}.yaml**, but more scenarios and jobs can be added as well.
-This yaml file is in fact an input Rally task file specifying benchmark scenarios that should be run in your gate job.
+This yaml file is in fact an input Rally task file specifying scenarios that should be run in your gate job.

 To make *{projectname}.yaml* run in gates, you need to add *"rally-jobs"* to the "jobs" section of *projects.yaml* in *openstack-infra/project-config*.